 Beginning as a child I was involved in all sorts of crafts and dabbled in stained glass.
+I always have something in my hands.
 It wasn’t until watching glass blowing demonstrations all day long at the 1997 California State Fair, I truly decided collecting glass was not enough.
 I tried glass blowing with Phil Teefy in Sacramento which required strength and numerous kilns and tools.
 He referred me to fused glass which has lower temperatures and less kilns than glass blowing.
-Fast forward to 2021 and I have collected all sorts of kilns and tools in my studio.
+Fast forward to 2022 and I have collected all sorts of kilns and tools in my studio.

 I start out cutting sheets of glass using a hand cutter, and also use a ring saw and a tile saw—all with diamond blades.
 Grinders help to shape and smooth the glass edges—two grinders shape and smooth the glass, while a flat lap grinder polishes.
 Other tools to polish and smooth the glass are wet belt sanders, a dremel, and lots of handwork.
 Working with glass is dusty and dirty, often very wet, —you won’t see clean glass during the process.
 I am often wearing goggles, a respirator and gloves.

 From ramping to soaking to fire polishing to fusing to casting, my glass work is kiln formed in an electric kiln with temperatures between 1250 and 1900 °F — different temperatures and time for the kiln forming process I have chosen.
 When I fire the kiln, I may not be able to touch my pieces until 24-36 hours later when they have cooled to room temperature.
 Pieces are usually fired three or more times.